Crescent Lunge Pose

 Step Two

-As you breathe in, lift up your arms and your torso in one fluid movement.
-Raise your arms up from the sides to help you balance until finally your fingertips point to the ceiling above your head.
+As you breathe in, lift your arms and your torso in one fluid movement.
+Raise your arms up from the sides to help you balance until your fingertips point to the ceiling above your head.

 Step Three

-Lower your left knee down slightly as you lengthen your tailbone down toward the mat.
+Lower your left knee down slightly as you lengthen your tailbone toward the mat.
 Then push through your left heel as you balance on the ball of your left foot.

 Step Four